jlmelville/uwot/cran-comments.md

 ## Downstream dependencies

-There are 4 downstream dependencies.
+There are 4 downstream CRAN dependencies and 3 Bioconductor dependencies:

-* 'embed' fails R CMD CHECK because of test failures due to what seems to be incompatibilities with the latest 'tensorflow' library.
-This is unrelated to 'uwot' and tests that use 'uwot' pass as expected.
+* Five of these packages report either NOTEs or a mixture of WARNINGs and NOTEs.
+None are related to 'uwot'.

-* The other three dependencies completed R CMD CHECK without issues.
+* The other two dependencies completed R CMD CHECK without issues.